btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 ## DPLL algorithm

-with enhancements, modern solvers can handle a problem with a multiple of $10^7$ variables
+With enhancements, modern solvers can handle a problem with a multiple of $10^7$ variables

 ## First-Order Logic